Our Long Road Home: Production

-"Budget cuts and political shifts," according to Taproot vocalist Stephen Richards, cost them their label support with Atlantic.
+"Budget cuts and political shifts", according to Taproot vocalist Stephen Richards, cost them their label support with Atlantic.
 This led the band to "try doing something different" and release Our Long Road Home independently.
-The album was recorded at The Loft, a barn converted into a recording studio in Saline, Michigan.
-Richards, living 10 minutes away from the studio, considered this convenient due to various band members now having families and wanting to stay close to them.
-He noted "For the first time, instead of being thousands of miles away and being forced to be creative, we were at home, inspired by the things we know and love."
-Guitarist Mike DeWolf wrote one of the songs and Richards played drums during the recording process.
-Our Long Road Home was originally scheduled for release on August 5 but was pushed back due to mixing problems and the addition of two "heavier" songs.
+The album was recorded at the Loft, a barn converted into a recording studio in Saline, Michigan.
+Richards, living ten minutes away from the studio, considered this convenient due to various band members now having families and wanting to stay close to them.
+He noted, "For the first time, instead of being thousands of miles away and being forced to be creative, we were at home, inspired by the things we know and love."

-The band has since noted the mixed fan reception toward the progressive sound of Our Long Road Home.
-In March 2010, when discussing the band's upcoming Plead the Fifth, guitarist Mike DeWolf stated:
+The band has noted the mixed fan reception toward the progressive sound of Our Long Road Home.
+In March 2010, when discussing their upcoming album Plead the Fifth, guitarist Mike DeWolf stated:

 "I think it threw a lot of fans for a loop.
 But at the time, we were willing to lose some people to gain some more.
 In general, I guess ...
 I don't know.
 But we're definitely getting back to it.
 I think a lot of people appreciated the progressive nature of what we were trying to do but at the same time, a lot of people are just fucking meatheads and only want heaviness.
 I guess some bands are pretty good at sticking to one thing and working that their entire career.
 Say ...
 AC/DC.
 But that wasn't us."